MikFoxi/AntiBot/README.md

 # AntiBot Cloud
-Free Software and Cloud Based Service to protect PHP websites from bad bots and parsers.
+Free Software to protect PHP websites from bad bots and parsers.

 More details: https://antibot.cloud/en.html